Distributed renewable energy system

 Verified durability

--20 °C to +60 °C operating temperature range.
-In line with the minimum statutory conformity guarantee under Directive (EU) 2019/771 on contracts for the sale of goods.
+−20 °C ... +60 °C operating temperature range, with a 20-year design lifecycle.
+In line with the minimum statutory conformity guarantee under Directive (EU) 2019/771 on contracts for the sale of goods, backed by the standard 2-year warranty.

 Operating principle